Sourabh0503/Shoshin_project/README.md

 # Flutter Project

 Welcome to my Flutter project!
-This project follows a proper project structure and utilizes media queries for responsiveness.
+The UI is create only as the given screenshot and all the features and buttons are same as the instructions .This project follows a proper project structure and utilizes media queries for responsiveness.
 The data handling approach is optimized for low data volume, where all data is used multiple times without filtering.
 The filtering functionality is included but commented out for reference.

 ## Project Structure